 Post-Traumatic Stress Disorder and Emotional Abuse

-I believe we have the assumption though, that emotion is either good or bad, positive or negative, and I would like to explore this a little more with you, as it is one of the pillars in resolving trauma that needs addressing in order to help change the perspective and thereby, to heal.
+I believe we hold the assumption that emotion is either good or bad, positive or negative; I would like to explore this a little more with you, as it is one of the pillars that needs to be addressed in resolving trauma to help change this perspective, and thereby to heal.

 Post-Traumatic Stress Disorder and Channeling our Energy Healthily

-Emotion itself is neither good or bad, positive or negative, but can be expressed either destructively or constructively.
+Emotions themselves are neither good nor bad, positive or negative, but can be expressed either destructively or constructively.

 Looking at Emotional and Sexual Abuse and Healing PTSD

-This surely is a challenge, because it means moving away from blame, guilt, self-reproach, self-pity, hatred, pursuit of pleasure, anxiety etcetera, and starting to establish a new frame-work for owning emotion that is constructive.
+This surely is a challenge, because it means moving away from blame, guilt, self-reproach, self-pity, hatred, the pursuit of pleasure, anxiety, and many other destructive emotions and starting to establish a new framework for owning emotions that are constructive.

-To clarify this I will give an example: Amy suffered an incident of sexual abuse when she was a teenager.
-Back then she found no support from her family and friends who reacted to her experience with disbelief.
-From then on she has kept her feelings of anger to herself and beats herself up for having trusted others with her intimate feelings of pain.
+To clarify this, I will give an example: Amy suffered an incident of sexual abuse when she was a teenager.
+Back then she found no support from her family and friends, who reacted to her experience with disbelief.
+From then on, she kept her feelings of anger to herself and beat herself up for having trusted others with her intimate feelings of pain.

-This example shows how anger is kept inwardly after a traumatic experience and turns into self-reproach.
-In the work that follows I encourage Amy to express the anger she feels towards the abuser and ultimately to experience the feeling of anger as a felt sensation in the body.
-Once the anger is fully owned the grieving over the experience naturally starts which marks the healing and completion process and consigns the experience to the past.
+This example shows how anger is directed inward after a traumatic experience and turns into self-reproach.
+In the work that followed, I encouraged Amy to express the anger she feels towards the abuser and ultimately to experience the feeling of anger as a felt sensation in the body.
+Once the anger is fully owned, the grieving over the experience naturally starts, which marks the healing and completion process and consigns the experience to the past.

-It is of vital importance to explain firstly: that anger, sadness or fear can be healthy responses, before starting to express and own them.
-The constructive response of anger, in this example, is to help (re)set her boundaries, her identity and sense of self, by vocalizing it.
-Equally so, with the grieving process; a constructive ‘sadness response’ which starts when self-pity, fed by anger, is released.
+It is of vital importance to explain that anger, sadness or fear can be healthy responses, before starting to express and own them.
+The constructive response of anger, in this example, is to help (re)set her boundaries, her identity and sense of self by vocalizing it.
+Equally so, with the grieving process; a constructive “sadness response”, which starts when self-pity, fed by anger, is released.